-(1) Peer Review Committee Members
+(2) Department Committee, Leadership Council, and Peer Review Committee Members

-As a general rule, an Interested Member may fully participate as a member of the Peer Review Committee because the committee does not possess any disciplinary authority and do not make any final recommendation that could adversely affect the appointment or clinical privileges of a Practitioner, which is only within the authority of the MEC and Board.
+As a general rule, an Interested Member may fully participate as a member of the Department Committee, Leadership Council, and Peer Review Committee because these committees do not possess any disciplinary authority and do not make any final recommendation that could adversely affect the appointment or clinical privileges of a Practitioner, which is only within the authority of the MEC and Board.

-However, the chair of this committee always has the discretion to recuse an Interested Member if they determine that the Interested Member's presence or participation would inhibit full and fair discussion of the issue, would skew the recommendation or determination of the committee, or would otherwise be unfair to the Practitioner under review.
+However, the chairs of these committees always have the discretion to recuse an Interested Member if they determine that the Interested Member's presence or participation would inhibit full and fair discussion of the issue, would skew the recommendation or determination of the committee, or would otherwise be unfair to the Practitioner under review.

-(2) Medical Executive Committee
+(3) Medical Executive Committee